Common clinical plans

 Initiating and assessing testosterone replacement

-- Serum testosterone is needed prior to starting testosterone replacement, then repeated yearly or more frequently if side-effects are reported
+- A serum testosterone is needed prior to starting testosterone replacement, then repeated yearly or more frequently if side-effects are reported

 - The effectiveness of testosterone replacement is based upon individual self-reported benefit and side-effects

-- Testosterone replacement may increase the risk of side-effects—lowering the dose or frequently of use, can reduce the risk of side-effects
+- Testosterone replacement may increase the risk of side-effects—lowering the dose or frequency of use this can reduce the risk of side-effects

 - Testosterone replacement should be discontinue after three to six months if no benefit or only side-effects occur